MaxPeal/tonixxx/README.md

 # HONORABLE MENTIONS

 * Cross-platform [toolchains](https://elinux.org/Toolchains) can be configured, though the process is fairly masochistic.
-* [Docker](https://www.docker.com/) is a fantastic resource for projects targeting the Linux kernel from different operating systems.
+* [Docker](https://www.docker.com/) is a fantastic resource for projects targeting the Linux kernel (from different host operating systems!)
 * [Go](https://golang.org/) provides superb out-of-the-box cross-compilation features.
 As a matter of fact, tonixxx was inspired as a workaround in order to support cross-compilation for non-Go projects, including Rust, C, and C++.

 # LICENSE